mpgray/shmoozed/BackEnd/README.md

 A rigid structure is implemented by the backend to ensure separation of concerns at each point in the request process.
 The following diagram illustrates the process of a request for data coming from a user/client.
-By following these standards it helps to avoid spaghetti code.
+By following these standards it helps to avoid "spaghetti code".

 ![](Backend-dataflow.png)

 ## Spring Initializr